ashtok/Multilingual-Semantic-Benchmark-Suite/Readme.md

 Modify `language_config.py` to adjust language resource levels and target language sets.
 Key parameters in generation scripts include `NUM_QUESTIONS_PER_TYPE`, `NUM_SYNSETS`, `max_depth`, and `max_items`.

+## License

+This project is **not open source** and is licensed under an **All Rights Reserved** model.
+No part of this repository may be copied, modified, or distributed without explicit written permission.

 ## Acknowledgments

 - [BabelNet](https://babelnet.org/) for multilingual semantic knowledge